Stellarium/stellarium/skycultures/chinese_chenzhuo-converted/description.md

  - [#1]: Sun, X.-C., and Kistemaker, J., *The Chinese sky during the Han*.
 Leiden: Brill, 1997.
  - [#2]: Yang, B.-S., 2023. *Zhongguo Chuantong Hengxing Guance Jingdu ji Xingguan Yanbian Yanjiu* 中国传统恒星观测精度及星官演变研究 (A Research on the Accuracy of Chinese Traditional Star Observation and the Evolution of Constellations), PhD thesis, (Hefei: University of Science and Technology of China, 2023).
  - [#3]: Yang, B.-S., and Hoffmann, S. M., 2024.
 Identification of Z Cam’s Historical Counterpart: The Quest for an Ancient Nova. *Research in Astronomy and Astrophysics*.
 12, 12pp.
  - [#4]: Yang, B.-S., and Chu, L.-F., 2025.
 A Research on Chenzhuo’s Star Catalogue in the Continuation of the Later Han Books. *The Chinese Journal for the History of Science*.
-3 (To be published).
+1.

 ## Authors